Bryan Reynolds Player Props: Pirates vs. Diamondbacks

-Bryan Reynolds -- .158 average over his past 10 games -- will be in action for the Pittsburgh Pirates against the Arizona Diamondbacks, with Kyle Nelson on the mound, on July 8 at 4:10 PM ET.
+On Sunday, Bryan Reynolds (.256 on-base percentage in past 10 games, 79 points below season-long percentage) and the Pittsburgh Pirates face the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
+First pitch is at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Diamondbacks.
+In his previous game he had a one-hit showing (1-for-4) against the Diamondbacks.

 Bryan Reynolds Game Info & Props vs. the Diamondbacks